Remortgaging For Home Improvements

 If you’re unable to remortgage or would prefer not to, for whatever reason, here are some potential alternatives that you could speak to your broker about…

-• Secured loans: This is a secondary mortgage that sits behind your primary one as a second-charge debt.
+- Secured loans: This secondary mortgage sits behind your primary one as a second-charge debt.
 It’s often possible to borrow a much larger amount than you’d be able to on a remortgage, provided the lender is convinced you can service both debts.

-• Bridging loans: This might be an option if you can’t remortgage in the short term but may be able to in several months’ time.
-A bridging loan might also be a fallback if you’re planning to renovate your home to sell it, or if time is of the essence – they can be arranged quicker than remortgages.
+- Bridging loans: This might be an option if you can’t remortgage in the short term but may be able to do so in several months.
+A bridging loan might also be a fallback if you’re planning to renovate your home to sell it or if time is of the essence – they can be arranged quicker than remortgages.

-• Equity release: If you’re over 55, this could be an alternative way to access the equity in your property and release it tax-free for those home improvements.
+- Equity release: If you’re over 55, this could be an alternative way to access your property’s equity and release it tax-free for home improvements.

-• Personal loans: If you don’t want to remortgage or are unable to, personal loans could be an alternative if you need between £25,000 and £50,000 for your refurbishment and can afford to take on the debt.
+- Personal loans: If you don’t want to or are unable to remortgage, personal loans could be an alternative if you need between £25,000 and £50,000 for your refurbishment and can afford to take on the debt.

 Factors that could impact your plans

-Whether you are remortgaging to fund an extension, loft conversion, or other home improvements, here are some of the things you need to think about.
+Whether you are remortgaging to fund an extension, loft conversion, or other home improvements, here are some things you need to consider.

 How much equity you have

-One of the first things to think about if you want to remortgage to fund building work is the level of equity you have in your home.
-This will serve as your deposit and you can easily calculate this by subtracting the value of your mortgage balance from the value of your property.
+One of the first things to consider if you want to remortgage to fund building work is the level of equity you have in your home.
+This will serve as your deposit, and you can easily calculate it by subtracting the value of your mortgage balance from the value of your property.

-The more equity you have, the better, as this will increase the number of approachable lenders.
+The more equity you have, the better; this will increase the number of approachable lenders.

-For home improvement remortgages, some lenders impose a loan-to-value cap.
-There are a number who set the limit at 75%, a few 80-85% and others who offer 90% and up.
+Some lenders impose a loan-to-value cap on home improvement remortgages.
+Some set the limit at 75%, a few 80-85%, and others offer 90% and up.

 The property type

-Most lenders will lend on properties built with standard construction methods, but options might be more limited for studio apartments, ex-council properties, flats in high-rise blocks or properties that are built from ‘non-standard’ materials, such as concrete or timber.
+Most lenders will lend on properties built using standard construction methods.
+Still, options might be more limited for studio apartments, ex-council properties, flats in high-rise blocks, or properties built from ‘non-standard’ materials, such as concrete or timber.

-It’s possible to secure a mortgage on all kinds of unusual and non-standard construction properties, but you’ll almost certainly need a broker who can match you with a specialist lender.
+It’s possible to secure a mortgage on unusual and non-standard construction properties.
+Still, you’ll almost certainly need a broker who can match you with a specialist lender.

-Moreover, if you’re remortgaging to renovate an unusual property, such as a barn conversion, it’s important that you have the correct planning permission and other amenities.
+Moreover, if you’re remortgaging to renovate an unusual property, such as a barn conversion, you must have the correct planning permission and other amenities.

 Read our article on non-standard construction property mortgages for more information.

-There are lots of remortgage options for people who want to unlock equity for home improvements but have experienced credit problems.
-It is now possible to borrow up to 90% loan to value, or even more, with some bad credit mortgage lenders.
+There are many remortgage options for people who want to unlock equity for home improvements but have experienced credit problems.
+With some bad credit mortgage lenders, it is now possible to borrow up to 90% loan to value, or even more.

-Your choice of remortgage rates and deals will likely depend on the type of issues on your record and how long ago they happened, as well as the reason for your bad credit.
+Your choice of remortgage rates and deals will likely depend on the type of issues on your record, how long ago they happened, and the reason for your bad credit.

 See our complete guide to bad credit remortgages for more information.